-Taupō sits at the heart of the Taupō Volcanic Zone, one of the most active geothermal regions in the world.
+Geothermal Wonderlands in Taupō sit at the heart of the Taupō Volcanic Zone, one of the most active geothermal regions in the world.
 Here, the earth is constantly shifting and breathing — steam hisses from vents, mineral-rich waters bubble to the surface and silica terraces glow in colours shaped by heat and minerals.
-For Māori, these places have long been valued for their healing properties and cultural significance, offering warmth, food and natural gathering spaces.
+For Māori, these landscapes have long been treasured for their healing properties and cultural significance, offering warmth, food and natural gathering spaces.

-Today, travellers can step into this living landscape and see it up close from free riverside hot streams to steaming craters, silica terraces and luxurious spa pools.
-Some spots feel wild and untouched, while others are designed for comfort and relaxation but they all remind you that Taupō is a land powered by fire and water.
+Today, travellers can step into this living landscape and experience it up close — from free riverside hot streams to steaming craters, silica terraces and luxurious spa pools.
+Some spots feel wild and untouched, while others are designed for comfort and relaxation but all remind you that Taupō is a land powered by fire and water.

 1. Ōrākei Kōrako (The Hidden Valley)